 52 BCE: After becoming trapped and besieged at Alesia, Vercingetorix surrenders to Caesar.

-51 BCE: Caesar's capture of Uxellodunum ends the Gallic War.
+51 BCE: Caesar's siege and capture of Uxellodunum ends the Gallic War.

 49 BCE: Caesar crosses the Rubicon.
 Civil war between Caesar and Pompey begins.